bezysoftware/autosats/README.md

 [![build](https://github.com/bezysoftware/autosats/actions/workflows/build.yml/badge.svg)](https://github.com/bezysoftware/autosats/actions)
 ![version](https://img.shields.io/docker/v/bezysoftware/autosats?sort=semver)

-AutoSats is the simplest non-custudial DCA solution you can run on your own node.
+AutoSats is the simplest non-custodial DCA solution you can run on your own node.
 It lets you periodically buy Bitcoin on exchanges and withdraw it to your own wallet.

 ![](Assets/Screenshot.png)